Dynamic Neural Curiosity Enhances Learning Flexibility for Autonomous Goal Discovery: Conclusion and Discussion

 \subsection{Open access}

-The source code to reproduce the experiment can be found at \href{https://github.com/rouzinho/Dynamic-Neural-Curiosity}{https://github.com/rouzinho/Dynamic-Neural-Curiosity}.
-The architecture file simulating the dynamic neural fields with Cedar as well as a demo of the experiment are available.
+The source code to reproduce the experiment can be found in \textit{Anonymous submission}.
+The architecture file simulating the dynamic neural fields with Cedar, as well as a demo of the experiment are available.